jquery/learn.jquery.com/page/code-organization/concepts.md

 When you move beyond adding simple enhancements to your website with jQuery and start developing full-blown client-side applications, you need to consider how to organize your code.
-In this chapter, we&rsquo;ll take a look at various code organization patterns you can use in your jQuery application and explore the RequireJS dependency management and build system.
+In this chapter, we'll take a look at various code organization patterns you can use in your jQuery application and explore the RequireJS dependency management and build system.

 ## Key Concepts

-Before we jump into code organization patterns, it&rsquo;s important to understand some concepts that are common to all good code organization patterns.
+Before we jump into code organization patterns, it's important to understand some concepts that are common to all good code organization patterns.

-- Your code should be divided into units of functionality &mdash; modules, services, etc. Avoid the temptation to have all of your code in one huge `$( document ).ready()` block.
+- Your code should be divided into units of functionality — modules, services, etc. Avoid the temptation to have all of your code in one huge `$( document ).ready()` block.
 This concept, loosely, is known as encapsulation.
-- Don&rsquo;t repeat yourself.
+- Don't repeat yourself.
 Identify similarities among pieces of functionality, and use inheritance techniques to avoid repetitive code.
-- Despite jQuery&rsquo;s DOM-centric nature, JavaScript applications are not all about the DOM.
-Remember that not all pieces of functionality need to &mdash; or should &mdash; have a DOM representation.
+- Despite jQuery's DOM-centric nature, JavaScript applications are not all about the DOM.
+Remember that not all pieces of functionality need to — or should — have a DOM representation.
 - Units of functionality should be [loosely coupled](http://en.wikipedia.org/wiki/Loose_coupling), that is, a unit of functionality should be able to exist on its own, and communication between units should be handled via a messaging system such as custom events or